drumnickydrum/sequencer/README.md

 ### 3/3/2021

+> 5:00 PM:

+- each sound's mods are now functioning in undo/redo.

 < 5:00 PM:

 - Extracted undo/redo out of PatternProvider.
 It was a nightmare.
 Reference errors, repeat pushes to undo list, etc...
 It's now all handled in one place, a useEffect each time pattern is updated.
 Will need to do the same for kit updates.